markjjacob/quartz/content/_index.md

 enableToc: false
 ---

-## Welcome to the pages of Mark J Jacob
+## Welcome to the pages of Mark J. Jacob

 - For articles listed by category click [link to tags](/tags/)
 - For a full list of the articles click [link to notes](/notes/)